 - 1. Place the cursor on the Member option.
-Select with the left mouse button.
+Select the left mouse button.
 Drag the Member option to the entity box and release. - 2.
 Select the Save option.

-The following configuration options may be displayed, modified, enabled or disabled.
+The following configuration options may be displayed, modified, enabled, or disabled.

-No. Of Lost HB Packets Heartbeats per Second Tap Modes Fail Mode
+No. Of Lost HB Packets LFP

-LFP Reverse Bypass Bypass Threshold
+Heartbeats per Second Reverse Bypass Tap Modes Bypass Threshold